Skip to main content

 Each record in a Galileo dataset can have three top-level fields:

-1. input - Input variables that can be passed to your application to recreate a test case.
+1. input - Input variables that can be passed to your application or prompt to recreate a test case.

 2. output - Reference outputs to evaluate your application.
 These can be the ground truth for BLEU, ROUGE, and Ground Truth Adherence metrics, or reference outputs for manual reference.